darth-veitcher/nswrap/README.md

 Pointers to pointers are sometimes passed to Objective-C methods or functions as a way of receiving output from those functions, especially because Objective-C does not allow for multiple return values.
-In those cases, after the CGo call, the method parameter will be treated as a nil-terminated array of object pointers that may have been modified by the Objective-C function or method.
+In those cases, after the CGo call, the method parameter will be treated as an array of object pointers that may have been modified by the Objective-C function or method.
 NSWrap will copy the object pointers back into the input Go slice, up to its capacity (which will never be changed).
 The input Go slice is then truncated to the appropriate length.
+If there is no output, the length will be set to 0.

 An example in Core Foundation is the `getObjects:andKeys:count` method for `NSDictionary`: